mfornace/lilwil/README.md

 ### `Context` API

 Most methods on `Context` are non-const.
 However, `Context` is fine to be copied or moved around, so it has approximately the same thread safety as `std::vector` and other STL containers (i.e. multiple readers are fine, reading and writing at the same time is bad).
-A default-constructed `Context` is valid but not very useful; you shouldn't construct it yourself unless you know what you're doing.
+A default-constructed `Context` is valid but almost always useless.

 To run things in parallel within C++, just make multiple copies of your `Context` as needed.
 However, the registered handlers must be thread safe when called concurrently for this to work.
 (The included Python handlers are thread safe.)